dasaderi/Lab_CoC_templates/CONTRIBUTING.md

 Please sign up [to lead](https://github.com/dasaderi/Lab_CoC_templates/issues/6) or [to support](https://github.com/dasaderi/Lab_CoC_templates/issues/7).

+To connect us with existing projects and materials related to this project, please add links/comments to [issue #8](https://github.com/dasaderi/Lab_CoC_templates/issues/8).

 #### How to report bugs?

 There are bound to be bugs in any project,